C4ptainCrunch/thesis/source/index.rst

-The results of these matches is shown in :numref:`Figure %s <eps-matrix>` below in wich we can see despite the noise that a higher value of :math:`\varepsilon` (meaning the agent choses most often the greedy approach) is stronger than a lower value.
-Due to the noise in the data despite the high number of games played it is hard to know for sure if :math:`\varepsilon = 1` is the optimium or if it is a bit lower.
+The results of these matches is shown in :numref:`Figure %s <eps-matrix>` below in which we can see despite the noise that a higher value of :math:`\varepsilon` (meaning the agent chooses most often the greedy approach) is stronger than a lower value.
+Due to the noise in the data despite the high number of games played it is hard to know for sure if :math:`\varepsilon = 1` is the optimum or if it is a bit lower.
 We will keep a value of :math:`\varepsilon = 0.95` for the rest of this work.

 .. _eps-matrix: